Bioconductor/BBS/README.md

 The second part of this process is called the "propagation pipe" and involves moving build products from the master builder to the website.
-The products are the package tarballs and binaries that will become available via `biocLite()` as well as information used to build the landing pages.
+The products are the package tarballs and binaries that will become available via `BiocManager::install()` as well as information used to build the landing pages.
 These steps are performed by the *biocadmin* user and involve the master builder only.